 1A.
 Determine legal sufficiency and if legally sufficient, pursue civil remedies (31 U.S.C.
-(United States Code) Sections 3801-3812, 3729, or both), civil money penalties (24 CFR 30.35), or other administrative action against Pulte Mortgage, its principals, or both for incorrectly certifying to the integrity of the data or that due diligence was exercised during the origination of FHA-insured mortgages.
+(United States Code) Sections 3801-3812, 3729, or both), civil money penalties (24 CFR 30.35), or other administrative action against CTX Mortgage, its principals, or both for incorrectly certifying to the integrity of the data or that due diligence was exercised during the origination of FHA-insured mortgages.

-We recommend that HUD's Deputy Assistant Secretary for Single Family Housing require Pulte Mortgage, after completing recommendation 1A, to
+We recommend that HUD's Deputy Assistant Secretary for Single Family Housing require CTX Mortgage, after completion of recommendation 1A, to

 - 1B.
-Reimburse the FHA fund for the \$9,909,292 in actual losses resulting from the amount of claims and associated expenses paid on 82 loans that contained prohibited restrictive covenants and liens (see appendix C, table 1). - 1C.
-Support the eligibility of \$11,865,597 in claims paid or execute an indemnification agreement requiring any unsupported amounts to be repaid for claims paid on 99 loans for which HUD has paid claims but has not sold the properties (see appendix C, table 2). - 1D.
-Analyze all FHA loans originated, including the 11 active loans identified in this memorandum, or underwritten beginning January 1, 2008, and nullify all active restrictive covenants or execute indemnification agreements that prohibit it from submitting claims on those loans identified.
-The 11 active loans with prohibited

-- restrictive covenants had a total unpaid mortgage balance of \$2,385,747, which carries a potential loss of \$1,359,87616 that could be put to better use (see appendix C, table 3). - 1E.
-Follow 24 CFR 203.32 and 203.41 by excluding restrictive language and prohibited liens for all new FHA-insured loan originations and ensure that policies and procedures reflect FHA requirements.
+Reimburse the FHA fund for the \$5,285,281 in actual losses resulting from the amount of claims and associated expenses paid on 51 loans that contained prohibited restrictive covenants and potential liens (see appendix C, table 1). - 1C.
+Support the eligibility of \$7,975,892 in claims paid or execute an indemnification agreement requiring any unsupported amounts to be repaid for claims paid on 77 loans for which HUD has paid claims but has not sold the properties (see appendix C, table 2). - 1D.
+Analyze all FHA loans originated, including the eight active loans identified in this memorandum, or underwritten beginning January 1, 2008, and nullify all active restrictive covenants or execute indemnification agreements that prohibit it from submitting claims on those loans identified.
+The eight active loans with prohibited restrictive covenants had a total unpaid mortgage balance of \$1,564,969, which carries a potential loss of \$892,03216 that could be put to better use (see appendix C, table 3).